SegiH/VerjIO_Excel_Report_Generator/README.md

                       Row: 0,
 		      MergeCells: "3,5", // Optional.
 Merges columns 3 thru 5 on the same row.
 You can also specify col,row,col,row to merge across more than 1 row
                       Style: [{ // Optional style sub object
+                           Alignment: "left",
 			   Color: "WHITE", // Optional.
 Defaults to black if not specified
                            Size: "14", // Optional.
 Defaults to 12 if not specified
                            BackgroundColor: "green", // Optional.
 Defaults to white if not specified
                            Bold: true, // Optional.
 Defaults to false if not specified